 The problem we are faced with is that medical science and psychiatry tell us that these neurons and neurotransmitters make up who we are – these chemicals are essentially our thinking, our character, and personality.
 Today’s philosophy tells us that the DNA and chemicals stamped into our makeup is predetermined over which we have no control.
 Their message is that I am no more than a complicated cocktail – “Shaken, not stirred.”

 But what is the Biblical response?
 What about my spirit or about my soul?
 Is my soul comprised of nothing more than chemicals?
 Or is there something more?
 (This is a vastly complicated area, but if you want to know more about this, I would suggest you read some of the books by Dr. Caroline Leaf)

 There is also a part of us those makeup character traits, rational thought, cognitive skills, logic, reasoning, judgment, and common sense.
-Many people get confused at this point because there is not a clear understanding of how the physiological emotional influences the rational or cognitive aspects of who we are and vice versa.
+Many people get confused at this point because there is not a clear understanding of how physiological emotional influence the rational or cognitive aspects of who we are and vice versa.
 Then there is the spiritual side of who we are.
 In this area, we have the unseen, somewhat mysterious part of us and represent our ability to relate to God, a capacity to love, our hopes, our dreams, and an awareness of “spiritual issues.”